stevedonovan/llib/readme.md

 llib aims to be small as possible and intended for _static_ linking with your application (the BSD licensing should help with this).

-llib provides a refcounting mechanism, extended string functions,dynamically-resizable arrays, doubly-linked lists and maps using binary trees.
+llib provides a refcounting mechanism, extended string functions, dynamically-resizable arrays, doubly-linked lists and maps using binary trees.
 The aim of this first release is not to produce the most efficient code possible but to explore the API and validate the refcounting semantics.